drewww/prism/docs/source/making-a-roguelike/part8.rst

 In the next chapter
 -------------------

-We'll set up a ``Game`` object that tracks what depth we're on and manages level generation.
+We've created a ``Stairs`` actor that takes us down an infinite amount of levels.
+Next, we'll set up a ``Game`` object that tracks what depth we're on and manages level generation.
 We'll pass the player to the new level so that we're playing as the same actor all the way down.